Graph Masked Autoencoders with Transformers: Preliminaries

 where $W_{1}$ and $W_{2}$ are learnable weight matrices. $b_{1}$ and $b_{2}$ are learnable biases.

 The node feature information is already contained in the input feature matrix and is seen by the transformer.
-But the above mentioned forward propagation does not contain the structural information of graphs, i.e., each node is treated identically with no ordering.
+But the aforementioned forward propagation does not contain the structural information of graphs, i.e., each node is treated identically.
 Therefore, positional embeddings are necessary for the transformer to know the relative positions of nodes.
 In natural language processing and computer vision, the positional embeddings are easy to define based on the absolute positions of words and pixels.
 However, unlike sentences and images, nodes in a graph do not have an absolute order.
 We don't know which node is the "first" node in a graph.
 Nodes can only be described with relative positions based on their connections.
-To solve this problem, Graphormer proposed three types of positional encodings to jointly capture the structural information of graphs, which are centrality encoding, spatial encoding, and edge encoding.
-They encode the degree centralities, the shortest path distances, and the edge features into the three encodings respectively.
+To solve this problem, Graphormer \cite{ying2021transformers} proposed three types of positional encodings to jointly capture the structural information of graphs, which are the centrality encoding, the spatial encoding, and the edge encoding.
+They encode the degree centralities, the shortest path distances, and the edge features respectively.
 In this way, the graph structural information can be well captured by the transformer.